zaphosting/docs/en/fivem_txadmin_features.md

 ## Diagnostics

-The Diagnostics show how well the FiveM Server is running and indicates possible problems with TxAdmin or the FiveM Server:
+The Diagnostics show how well the FiveM Server is running and indicates possible problems with txAdmin or the FiveM Server:

 ![](https://screensaver01.zap-hosting.com/index.php/s/kQFpT9gCgZ8AJgo/preview)

 ## Admin Manager

-In the Admin Manager new users can be added to the TxAdmin interface, you can easily add them by username/password, but you can also link the Discord Id or the FiveM forum account.
+In the Admin Manager new users can be added to the txAdmin interface, you can easily add them by username/password, but you can also link the Discord Id or the FiveM forum account.

 ![](https://screensaver01.zap-hosting.com/index.php/s/ysmmQ9rJpTLq2X3/preview)